Abbott makes right move in latest phase of reopening, allowing counties to make call

 The governor’s order is effective Wednesday and not without its caveats.
 Such businesses can open only with the blessing of their respective county’s government and if they follow protocols meant to slow the spread of the virus.
 Just as quickly, officials in Dallas County and Harris County said their bars would remain closed for the time being because of a continuing high number of COVID-19 cases, according to the Texas Tribune.

-Along those lines, Abbott said the order does not include regions where coronavirus patients take up at least 15% of hospital capacity; Amarillo is one of five hospital regions across the state affected.
+Along those lines, Abbott said the order does not include regions where coronavirus patients take up at least 15% of hospital capacity, which includes five hospital regions across the state.

 It will mark the first time since late June for bars to open.
 That’s when Abbott once again ordered them shuttered in the face of rapidly accelerating coronavirus numbers across the state.
 In many instances, virus outbreaks were traced back to bars where public health protocols were relaxed or ignored after they reopened days before the Memorial Day holiday.
 The decision sparked protests and lawsuits on behalf of alcohol-related operations suddenly forced to shut down.